BetMGM Bonus Code 'SI1500' Offers $1,500 First Bet for Seattle vs New England

 This BetMGM promotion is available to first-time users in the following states: AZ, CO, DC, IA, IL, IN, KS, KY, LA, MA, MD, MI, MS, NC, NJ, OH, PA, TN, VA, WV, WY.
 It is not available in NV, NY, or Ontario, Canada.

-Steps to claim your BetMGM Sportsbook promo code for the Big Game
+Steps to claim your bonus code for BetMGM and bet on Seattle vs New England

-Getting started with the BetMGM bonus code 'SI1500' takes just a few minutes before Sunday's kickoff.
+Follow these steps to activate your BetMGM promo code and place your first wager on Sunday's game:

-- Register a new BetMGM account using bonus code 'SI1500' during the sign-up process.
+- Click the registration link and enter bonus code 'SI1500' during account setup.

 - Make your first deposit of at least $10 using any accepted payment method.

-- Place your qualifying bet on any Seattle vs New England market.
+- Place your qualifying wager on any Seattle vs New England betting market.

-- If your bet loses, receive bonus bets within 24 hours of settlement.
+- Receive bonus bets if your first wager loses, or keep your winnings if it hits.

 Read our comprehensive BetMGM review for more details about the sportsbook's features and betting options.

-BetMGM consistently provides ongoing promotions for existing customers beyond the initial welcome offer.
-The sportsbook features daily odds boosts, parlay bonuses, and special event promotions throughout the NFL season.
-These rotating offers appear in the 'Promos' section of the BetMGM mobile app.
+BetMGM regularly provides ongoing promotions for existing customers beyond the initial welcome bonus.
+These include profit boosts, parlay bonuses, and special event promotions that enhance your betting experience.
+Current users can find these offers in the 'Promos' section of the BetMGM Sportsbook app.

-Regular users can find enhanced payouts on popular betting markets, cashback opportunities on losing wagers, and exclusive access to special betting events.
-The promotional calendar updates frequently with new opportunities to maximize your betting value on games like Seattle vs New England.
+The sportsbook frequently updates its promotional offerings with seasonal campaigns and sport-specific bonuses.
+Check the promotions tab regularly to discover new ways to maximize your betting value on future games and events.

 - Second Chance on First TD Bets: Get your stake back if your First Touchdown Scorer pick ends up scoring the second touchdown instead.